Zwilling J. A. Henckels: Early history and expansion

-Since 1970, Zwilling is fully owned by Werhahn KG located in Neuss.
+Since 1970, Zwilling has been fully owned by Werhahn KG located in Neuss.

 Brands & current state

 The company operates several brands, including Zwilling J. A. Henckels, J. A. Henckels International, Miyabi (former Nippa), Staub, Demeyere, Ballarini and BSF.
 Through these activities, the company also operates its own retail shops both in Germany and internationally, among them about 200 sub-stores in China.
 Since 1970, the Werhahn Group has owned the company, with a staff of 3,200 worldwide.
 Profits amounted to €282 million in 2007, with 80% generated outside Germany.
 In 2004, Henckels acquired the Japanese knife manufacturer Nippa and the U.S. beauty specialist Tweezerman, which is operated independently from Zwilling.

 Hairdressing

 Since 1988, J. A. Henckels has partnered with Solingen-based professional hairdressing equipment manufacturer Jaguar, which became part of the Zwilling group in 2004 to make product for the hairdressing industry, also owning a selection of hairdressing equipment brands.